 Rides To and From Campground

 If you are staying at Kens Lake Campground, it may be possible to get rides to and from the studio in town.
 Please arrange rides beforehand with others who will be staying there.
 We need enough cars (with willing drivers) to deal with shuttles.
 Please plan to contribute gas money to the drivers.

 Check Out Time

-Many who stay at Ken's Lake Campground, purchase a shower at either the Lazy Lizard Hostel or Up-The-Creek campground or at the Moab Recreation Center on their way to or from the MARC.
+Many who stay at Ken's Lake Campground, purchase a shower at either the Lazy Lizard Hostel or Up-The-Creek campground or at the Moab Recreation Center and Aquatic Center on their way to or from the MARC.
 Please be kind to your hosts and ensure good karma for all CI dancers by paying the requested shower fee in advance.
-2) It can be windy at Ken's Lake Campground, so be sure to stake down your tent.
-You might consider bringing earplugs.

 Creek, waterfall, & lake to dip in

 Desert hiking right from your tent